Alivia Stahl's dad: In his own words

 Tricia Sloma spoke with the father of Alivia Stahl, the 9-year-old girl who died along with her twin brothers as she was crossing the highway to board her bus.

-In my series, "Never Again: Preventing Bus Stop Tragedies," we've explored what can be done to stop the unnecessary deaths of school children.
+," we've explored what can be done to stop the unnecessary deaths of school children.
 While lawmakers draft new legislation, the grieving continues for an entire community.

 We are approaching some difficult firsts: the first Christmas and New Year without Alivia Stahl and her brothers, Mason and Xzavier Ingle.
 But also, the first birthdays without them.